VoodooTeam/k8s-jsonnet/README.md

 ```
 for the results of the commands above, see : [./\_examples/results](./\_examples/results) folder

+### project example
+have a look at [./\_examples/project/](./\_examples/project/)

 ## Import this in your project

+To import this lib in your project, please use [jsonnet-bundler](https://github.com/jsonnet-bundler/jsonnet-bundler/releases)

-if you don't use jsonnet bundler in your project yet :
+If you don't use jsonnet bundler in your project yet :

 (from your project's root)
 ```